 Inside this top section, there is two mesh zippered pocket for even more organization.
-One of these pockets is lightly padded and contains a quick-release key clip that can also be used to secure a memory card wallet.
+One of these pockets is lightly padded and contains a quick-release key clip that can also be used to secure an SD card wallet.
 If you decide one day that you want to use your bag for something completely different, you can remove this top section of the bag entirely, creating a regular backpack that uses the complete internal volume.

 Another addition for the Explore v2 is a semi-hidden document pocket.
 This pocket is actually sewn into the rear of the top section.
 To access it you either have to open a secondary zipper on top of the bag, or you can get to it through the back panel of the bag.
 This pocket has zippers at the top and the bottom to suit both methods of access.
 In my testing, I found this pocket to be a good place for items you do not regularly need.
 The contents are not as quick to get to as things stored in the other two mesh pockets, so it would be a good place to store travel documents that are only needed at the beginning or end of your trip.

 There are zippered openings on both sides of the bag.
 One of these gives you access to the camera compartment, and within that door flap, there is a secret padded pocket that is secured with hook and loop.
 If you like to use the side access for camera gear, you might want to slot the Core Unit side flap into this pocket so that it opens with the bag’s side flap.
 If like me you don’t use the side access for camera gear, this provides a conveniently hidden pocket where you could store cash and passports while travelling.